-5.0 SERVICES (No tests have been applied to any of the services) Water: Mains Electricity: Electricity: Mains Gas: Mains Drainage: Mains Central Heat Central Heating: Gas fired system to radiators 6.0 OUTBUILDIN DUTBUILDINGS Garage: Single car garage.
+5.0 SERVICES (No tests have been applied to any of the services) Water: Mains Electricity: Electricity: Mains Gas: Mains Drainage: Mains Central Heat entral Heating: Gas fired system to radiators.
+6.0 OUTBUILDIN OUTBUILDINGS Garage: Detached single car garage.
 Others: None.

 7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
 The report cannot therefore confirm that such parts of the property are free from defect.
 Failure to rectify defects, particularly involving water penetration may result in further and more serious defects arising.
 Where defects exist and where remedial work is necessary, prospective purchasers are advised to seek accurate estimates and costings from appropriate Contractors or Specialists before proceeding with the purchase.
-Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination. • rposes, the building's externa need of a con tinual ongoing programme of monitoring an d maintenance, typical for a p property of its a ige and type.
-Internally, the subjects appear to have bee n adequately p presented throughout.
-8.0 • ion of any mortgage or, to pre serve the cond dition of the None. recommended: - 9.0 ROADS & FOOTPATHS be made up and adopted.
-T 1 10.0 BUILDINGS INSURANCE (£): 140,000 GROSS EXTERNAL FLOOR AREA 75 square metres Square metres an appropriate sum for which the property ar on a re-instatement basis as the property in its existing de esign and mate erials.
-Furnishings and fittings have not beer n included. on during the insurance period and no allowance has been your insurers is advised. made for VAI, other than on professional fe es.
-Further dis cussions with 11.0 GENERAL REMARKS e heen identifie ed, the purchaser should satis sfy themselves as to the olications of these issues prio • ory tricinicerves do to the 12.0 · • perty is unaffed cted by any VALUATION On the assumption of vacant possession and that the property is unaffected by any adverse planning proposals, onerous burdens, title restrictions or servitude rights.
+Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination. been adequat At the time of inspection, undertaken for Home Report purposes, the building's external fabric appears to have been adequately maintained for a property of its age and type with routine maintenance and minor repairs anticipated to the ageing roof covering.
+Internally, an i incoming purchaser can antic cipate some up grading to personal taste.
+8.0 ion of any mortgage or, to pre serve the cond dition of the None.
+8.1 Retention recommended: - 9.0 ROADS & FOOTPATHS Made up and adopted.
+10.0 BUILDINGS INSURANCE (£): 180,000 GROSS EXTERNAL FLOOR AREA 76 square metres.
+Square metres An alteration has been undertaken to form the front entrance porch.
+Given its size and position, this would fall within permitted development rights and no Local Authority Consents would have been required.
+Nonetheless, Where items of maintenance or repair have plications of these issues prior e been identifie ed, the purchaser should satis sfy themselves as to the VALUATION On the assumption of vacant possession and that the property is unaffected by any adverse planning proposals, onerous burdens, title restrictions or servitude rights.
 It is assumed that all necessary Local Authority consents, which may have been required, have been sought and obtained.
 No investigation of any contamination on, under or within the property has been made as we consider such matters to be outwith the scope of this report.
 All property built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
 It is impossible to identify without a test.
 It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns then they should ask for a specialist to undertake appropriate tests.
-12.1 Market Value in present condition (£): £170,000 (One Hundred and Seventy Thousand Pou ınds) 12.2 Market Value on completion of essential works (£): 12.3 Suitable security for normal mortgage purposes?
-12.4 Date of Valuation: 17/04/2024 Signature: Electronically Signed: 2564 34-44116a66-2104 Surveyor: Ross Carpenter Bsc (Hons) M IRICS Date: 17/04/2024 Paisley - Alli ed Surveyors Scotland Ltd Office: 43 Gauze Street Paisley PA1 1EX Paisley@alliedsurveyorsscotland.com,douglas.hy @alliedsurveyorsscotland.com douglas.hyde
+12.1 Market Value in present condition (£): £175,000 (One Hundred and Seventy Five Thousan d Pounds) 12.2 Market Value on completion of essential works (£): 12.3 Suitable security for normal mortgage purposes?
+12.4 Signature: Surveyor: Ross Carpenter · · · · · · · · · · · · · · · · · · · Date: 15/05/2025 Paisiey - Alli Paisley - Allied Surveyors Scotland Ltd